Welcome to Our Blog - Camino de Madrid

 We were also drawn to the cloister, with its graceful stone arches and carved columns that threw elegant shadows in the afternoon sunshine.
 It was yet another quiet, cool sanctuary surrounding a small landscaped green space.

-Before leaving we also visited the museum below the cloister, which houses famous Flemish paintings and triptishes.
-It was interesting to see the colourful depictions of Christian scenes, and to see how many birds, flowers, and other animals were present in the paintings.
+Before leaving we also visited the museum below the cloister, which houses famous Flemish paintings and triptychs.
+It was interesting to see the colourful depictions of Christian scenes and to see how many birds, flowers, and other animals were present in the paintings.

 As it grew dark we took one last walk around the old city, taking a moment to look at the Cathedral and aqueduct lit up and shining like beacons in the dark.
 We were intrigued to see small bats flying around looking for insects in the courtyards of several churches.
 We also wandered the quiet streets off the main drag, listening to lively conversations and soft music drifting out of open windows and restaurants tucked into back alleyways.
 We enjoy strolling these quiet streets in the cool night air, listening to the sounds of a city a night.